 “Hours of sun on Christmas day, so many frosts in the month of May.”

 “If it rains much during the twelve days after Christmas day, the country people say that the following year will be wet.”

 “If Christmas on a Sunday be, a windy winter we will see.”

 “If Christmas day fall on a Monday, the winter will be severe and windy and tempests will be experienced in the summer.”

 “If Christmas fall upon a Thursday, the year shall be temperate and healthy, but the summer will be rainy.”

 “A Saturday’s Christmas is supposed to bring about a foggy winter and a cold summer.”

-Well, there you have it, the second part of my Old English Christmas Customs series.
-This was another fun blog post to research and I hope that you enjoy reading it.
-If you want to find out more about holly, ivy and mistletoe or about the origins of Yule you can find other posts about those on my blog.
-Part 3 of this series will be coming soon.
+Well, there you have it, the second part of An Old English Christmas.
+This was another fun one to research and I hope that you enjoyed reading it.
+If you want to find out more about holly, ivy and mistletoe or about the origins of Yule you can find those posts under the category entitled ‘An Old English Winter’.

 British Calendar Customs, A.R Wright, 1936